WICG/bundle-preloading/subresource-loading-client.md

 Because of [origin model](./motivation.d#origin-model) and [path restriction](./motivation.md#path-restriction), those resources can only correspond to URLs with the same origin and `path - 1` as the bundle file itself.

-There are two APIs available for expressing the lkist of resources to be preloaded:
+There are two APIs available for expressing the list of resources to be preloaded:

 * A declarative API in HTML: